PawarMukesh/SalesForce-Effectiveness/README.md

 * All feature is contain lots of different label so we compressed and merged the labels such that only the main ones were included
 * In this data some feature contain blank spaces so we need to replace with NAN values.
 * No scaling required as well as no need to handle outlier
-* Used encoding technique to handle categorical feature
+* Use freqency encoding technique to handle categorical feature
 * No need to handle duplicates because of Im mereged and compressed label.

 ### BASIC CHECKS: